yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 > Exporting a resource requires adding `@@` in front of a normal resource declaration.

-The code example for exporting resources references a legacy fact pattern and has too many spaces before the hash rockets.
+The code example for exporting resources references a legacy fact and has too many spaces before the hash rockets.
 It should be formatted as follows:

 ```puppet
 @@host { "Oracle database host entry ${trusted['hostname']}" :